-Goal: To provide information over precision optics measurement and the Fizeau interferometer, which is used in manufacturing millions of precision optical components each year.
+Goal: To provide a basic understanding of optical metrology and the Fizeau interferometer.
+Fizeau interferometry is performed in manufacturing millions of optical components each year.

 Interferometry and Multiple Industry Applications:

 An interferometer can be defined as an instrument that uses two or more beams of light to make precise measurements by analyzing the interference between them.

 Interferometry plays a vital role in the advancement of modern science.
 The Laser Interferometer Gravitational-Wave Observatory (LIGO) is a perfect example of this.
 The goal of this project is to understand better and possibly confirm a major prediction of Albert Einstein’s 1915 General Theory of Relativity by detecting gravitational waves.